SLoharkar/Info-Gathering/README.md

 - `whatweb`
 - `whois`

-> All the dependencise will be installed automatically when you run `info` for the first time.
+> All the dependencies will be installed automatically when you run `info` for the first time.

 > Supported Platform : **`Termux`**, **`Ubuntu/Debian/Kali`**, **`ArchLinux/Manjaro`**, **`Fedora`**